Five-man, open-post offense delivers scoring opportunities

-Out team has been running a 5-man, open-post motion offense for the past three seasons and each season our offensive production has increased.
-Our offense has averaged 85 to 94 points per game, been ranked in the top 10 nationally in NJCAA Division III and we won the 2004 state championship.
+Out team has been running a five-man, open-post motion offense for the past three seasons, and each season our offensive production has increased.
+Our offense has averaged 85 to 94 points per game, been ranked in the top 10 nationally in NJCAA Division III, and we won a state championship.

-A special entry that we designed called “5” leads into this motion offense and forces defenders to defend several offensive movements in one play.
+A special entry that we designed, called “Five,” leads into this motion offense and forces defenders to cover several offensive movements in one play.
 The defense must try to defend three movements:

 If the defense successfully defends all three movements, you can go into the open-post motion.
 Even if you do not score out of the initial play, you’ve quickly moved the ball from one side of the court to the other and back to the point.
 Few teams can successfully defend a ball that’s been reversed three times.